 A dealing desk, also known as a market maker, is a type of broker that acts as a counterparty to its clients’ trades.
 This means that when you place a trade, the broker itself takes the opposite side of your position.
 If you buy a currency pair, the dealing desk sells it to you, and vice versa.
 This setup allows the broker to control pricing and provide liquidity, ensuring that trades are executed even if there are no matching orders from other traders.

-What Is a No Dealing Desk Broker?
+What Is a No-Dealing-Desk Broker?

 A No Dealing Desk (NDD) broker provides direct access to the interbank market without the intervention of a dealing desk.
 This type of broker routes clients’ orders directly to liquidity providers such as banks, financial institutions, and other brokers.
 NDD brokers facilitate transparent and efficient trading, as they do not take the opposite side of their clients’ trades.

 The primary advantage of NDD brokers is the elimination of potential conflicts of interest.
-Since NDD brokers do not profit from clients’ losses, they are incentivized to provide fair and transparent pricing.
+Since NDD brokers do not profit from clients’ losses, they are incentivised to provide fair and transparent pricing.
 Traders benefit from variable spreads, which can be tighter than fixed spreads, especially during times of high market liquidity.
-Also, NDD brokers typically offer faster execution speeds due to their direct market access.
+NDD brokers typically offer faster execution speeds due to their direct market access.

 Is an ECN Broker a No Dealing Desk Broker?